 “4240 designs from the inside out, so their designs are very functional,” Muenks said.
 “They adapt their designs to the situation and client needs.
 They don’t have a single style they repeat.
 It’s a very collaborative culture, and they don’t let ego get in the way.”

 4240 recognizes that great ideas come from the whole team—whether from junior designers or seasoned architects—and the most creative solution always carries the day.
-“It’s very much a meritocracy,” said Andy McRae, who recently was named a principal of the firm.
+“It’s very much a meritocracy,” said Andy McRae, who was named a principal in 2016.
 “If you take something on, it’s recognized.
 If you excel, you’re given more responsibility and opportunity.”
+“4240 has always been about pushing our designers to reject complacency and explore new ground,” says 4240 President, Lou Bieker in the article “4240, Quietly Confident,” published in the March 2017 issue of Building Dialogue.
+“4240 will continue to build a density of experience and apply it to creating buildings that connect to an emotional core in owners and their users.

 “This expansion of leadership will allow us to continue to creatively serve the needs of our clients and attract the highest-performing talent and the brightest architectural minds to create a bench depth rivaling the best in the market,” said Bieker, president and principal of 4240.